 RAPID DEVELOPMENT PILOT LINES

 We have the ability to rapidly test new compositions of materials for sensor development.
 This enables LEE-BED users’ creativity because we can use rapid screening along with scientific literature to make new products not currently on the market, for example, new sensors.

 LEE-BED can perform rapid development by combining artificial intelligence for Design of Experiments (DoE) and a fully automated small-scale flow and batch reactor technology.
 This combination both minimizes raw material usage and reduces development time to under three months.

 Once we have developed a particular nanomaterial, a challenge is to up-scale production to meet industrial demands.
 LEE-BED has, through partner DTI, designed and built large scale solvothermal flow and batch reactor technologies, which can be tailored for a particular nanomaterial.
-The reactor technologies can be either semi or fully automated and can use on-line monitoring sensors with temperature, pressure, pH and even x-ray fluorescence technologies.
+The reactor technologies can be either semi or fully automated and can use on-line monitoring sensors with temperature, pressure, pH and etc.

 Not just the materials themselves, but how they print and interact with what we print on, requires scientific development.
 Every print will require different specifications for each active material in the printed tracks, each material we print on and each printing process.
 Different applications hold different challenges.

 Packaging: Need high speed printing process, cheap materials and to be food safe